cloverbloom/knowledge-base/systems.md

 * You are always most effective when present (mediation is very important for this)

-* Spend 8am-12pm daily on focused performance blocks.
+* Spend 8am-12pm daily on focused performance blocks

-* Initially schedule breakout blocks monthly, then transition to weekly once consistent.
+* Initially schedule breakout blocks monthly, then transition to weekly once consistent

-* Strategic blocks are your most important activities; schedule them consistently each week.
+* Strategic blocks are your most important activities; schedule them consistently each week

-* Avoid deferring today's tasks to tomorrow; this habit undermines execution.
+* Avoid deferring today's tasks to tomorrow; this habit undermines execution

 * `"The whole is greater than the sum of the parts."` (must do all aspects)

 ### [Measurement & Accountability]